-Nurses are the largest goup of health care professionals worldwide and fulfill a key role in providing ethical, effective, and safe healthcare services tailored to the needs of the population [1].
-The World Health Organization [2] reported that the education and training of new nurses, including intern nursing students, is a major concern of the nursing profession.
-Competency-based education is used extensively in the nursing profession because it can teach nurses to deliver high quality care to satisfy the expanding demands for healthcare worldwide [3].
+role in providing ethical, effective and safe healthcare services tailored to the needs of healthcare services tailored to the needs of the population.
+The WHO reported that the education and training of new nurses, including intern nursing students, is a major concern of the nursing profession.
+Competency-based education is used extensively in the nursing profession because it can teach nurses to deliver high-quality care to satisfy the expanding demands for healthcare worldwide.
 Therefore, ensuring that nursing students learn solid professional skills to facilitate nursing industry development is critical.

-As core nursing competence is the most important ability nursing professionals must acquire, nursing educators should focus on cultivating this set of skills [4].
-In 2003, the International Council of Nurses defined nurses' core competence as "the special knowledge, skills, judgment and personal characteristics required by nurses to provide safe and ethical nursing services" [5].
-Although different countries require different components and standards of core nursing competence, they all emphasize that it is a necessary ability for nursing work [6-8].
+As core nursing competence is the most important ability nursing professionals must acquire, nursing educators should focus on cultivating this set of skills.
+In 2003, the International Council of Nurses defined nurses' core competence as "the special knowledge, $\overline{\mbox{\mbox{\it g}}}$ skills, judgment and personal characteristics required by nurses to provide safe and ethical nursing services".
+5 Although different countries require different components and standards of core nursing competence, they all emphasise that it is a necessary ability for nursing work.6-8 As the future workforce of the nursing profession, the development of clinical intern nurses' professional competencies is crucial for the development of the nursing profession and enhancing the quality of nursing care.

 Clinical practice is an indispensable training component for nursing students.
-The nursing regulations in China require nurses applying for registration as nurse practitioners to undergo at least eight months of clinical internship in a teaching or general hospital [9].
-Meanwhile, the latest regulations of the European Union state that nursing education must include at least 2,300 hours of clinical learning in different environments [10].
-Clinical learning should enable students to integrate their theoretical knowledge with actual clinical situations, acquire professional competence, and become qualified nurses [11].
-The clinical learning environment comprises all of the components that interact in the clinical setting and influence nursing students' learning.
-It is where nursing students learn nursing skills, socialize their roles, and develop a sense of professional responsibility for nursing [12].
-The quality of the clinical learning environment (e.g., the physical environment, teaching personnel, and other health care experts) can affect nursing students' professional attitudes, level of nursing knowledge, behavioral skills, and ability to solve clinical problems [13].
+The nursing regulations in China require nurses applying for registration as nurse practitioners to undergo at least 8 months of clinical internship in a teaching or general hospital.
+Meanwhile, the latest regulations of the European Union state that nursing education must include at least 2300 hours of clinical learning in different environments.
+10 Clinical learning should enable students to integrate their theoretical knowledge with actual clinical situations, acquire professional competence and become qualified nurses.
+11 The clinical learning environment comprises all of the components that interact in the clinical setting and influence nursing students' learning.
+It is where nursing students learn nursing skills, socialise their roles and develop a sense of professional responsibility for nursing.
+12 The quality of the clinical learning environment (eg, the physical environment, teaching personnel and other healthcare experts) can affect nursing students' professional attitudes, level of nursing knowledge, behavioural skills and ability to solve clinical problems.
 Therefore, the clinical environment can be instrumental in cultivating core competence in intern nursing students.

-Efforts to cultivate core nursing competence among nursing students should also focus on their self-efficacy, which refers to their subjective judgment of their ability to perform a certain task [14].
-Bandura's [15] social cognition theory posits that self-efficacy can be a motivating factor and may affect one's sense of agency.
-The stronger a person's sense of self-efficacy, the greater their confidence in overcoming difficulties [16].
+Efforts to cultivate core nursing competence among nursing students should also focus on their self-efficacy, which refers to their subjective judgement of their ability to perform a certain task.
+Bandura's social cognition theory posits that self-efficacy can be a motivating factor and may affect one's sense of agency.
+The stronger a person's sense of self-efficacy, the greater their confidence in overcoming difficulties.

 Investigating the status and influencing variables of nursing students' core competence is also critical to support the growth of their nursing careers.
-A survey of 1,796 nursing students graduating from six countries, including Germany, Finland, and Ireland, showed that their nursing abilities were generally good [17].
-According to research on the core competence of Chinese nursing internship students, undergraduate nursing students possessed core competence at or above an intermediate level [18,19], whereas Chinese intern nursing students (including undergraduate, junior college, and technical secondary school students) were at an intermediate [20] or below intermediate level [21].
-These findings suggest that relative to nursing students from other nations, Chinese nursing students must further develop their core nursing competence.
+A survey of 1796 nursing students graduating from six countries, including Germany, Finland and Ireland, showed that their nursing abilities were generally good.
+17 According to research on the core competence of Chinese nursing internship students, undergraduate nursing students possessed core competence at or above an intermediate level, whereas Chinese intern nursing students (including undergraduate, junior college and technical secondary school students) were at an intermediate or below intermediate level.
+21 These findings suggest that relative to nursing students from other nations, Chinese nursing students must further develop their core nursing competence.